 - People with foetal diagnosis is that are not severe “enough” to access care in Ireland

 - People who live so far away from their “closest” provider that it is less expensive for them to travel to England for one day rather than across Ireland three to four times

 Does this mean ASN will need less money as you’ll be helping fewer people?

 Once the Irish legislation and provision are in place, it does seem likely we will be helping fewer people from the Republic of Ireland.
 However, the majority of people we are helping will be more than 12 weeks into pregnancy, and/or people with pregnancies diagnosed with severe foetal anomalies.
 These are all the most expensive procedures.
 We also expect our clients to be more vulnerable, which will mean they have less funding to put towards their expenses.

-ASN has also expanded our service to Malta and Gibraltar, so the fundraising continues!
+ASN has also expanded our service to Malta, Poland and elsewhere in Europe, so the work continues!

-One thing is for certain, ASN will be here, helping pregnant people from Ireland, Northern Ireland and the Isle of Man (and maybe some other places in future!) for as long as it takes for them to be able to access legal abortion closer to home.
+One thing is for certain, ASN will be here, helping pregnant people from across Europe for as long as it takes for them to be able to access legal abortion closer to home.